 - Research projects and field studies

-F. Limitations on Grants
+D. Limitations on Awards

 - The amount of money available from the HEO-CLT Professional Development Fund to employees at any CUNY campus will be proportionate to the number of eligible employees at each campus.